Barrington, Rhode Island: Townhood

-Agriculture provided the basis for the town's economy in the early decades.
+Agriculture provided the basis for Barrington's economy in the early decades.
 Farmers typically cultivated grains, especially corn, rye, oats, and barley.
 Many farmers planted fruit trees and some developed large orchards, as apple cider was an important commodity for trade.
-Farming significantly affected the town landscape, separating large grassland fields with fencing and stone walls.
+Farming significantly affected the landscape, separating large grassland fields with fencing and stone walls.

 Religion continued to influence Barrington politics.
 The new Congregational Society was formally declared the town's religion, following Massachusetts custom.
 Taxes supported the Congregational minister until 1797, and he was employed by the town meeting.
-Baptists and other religious groups were given the option of supporting their own meetings in 1728.
+Baptists and other religious groups were given the option to support their own meetings in 1728.
 In 1737, discussions about relocating the Congregational church proved divisive between the southern and northern portions of Barrington.
 The southern area was the historical center of town where the Congregational church and original Sowams settlers had been.
-However, rapid increases in population shifted influence northward, where abundant marshland and fertile soil allowed farmers to establish large, successful farms.
+But rapid population increases shifted influence northward, where abundant marshland and fertile soil allowed farmers to establish large, successful farms.
 Ultimately, the church relocated to the north, using a lot provided by Joshua Bicknell along County Road.
 The north continued to develop due to a combination of commercial establishments (mainly taverns and inns) and farmhouses near the relocated church.

 Industrial production and suburbanization

-In 1847, Nathaniel Potter founded Nayatt Brick Company which used the extensive clay deposits in Brickyard Pond.
+In 1847, Nathaniel Potter founded Nayatt Brick Company, which used Brickyard Pond's extensive clay deposits.
 The company was reincorporated as the Narragansett Brick Company in 1864, and the New England Steam Brick Corporation was founded in 1890 as a competitor.
 Brick production resulted in road-building, visits from seafaring vessels, and other such economic activity.
-The original employees of these companies were mainly of French-Canadian descent, but Italians immigrated to the United States as a result of economic depression in the 1880s.
+These companies' original employees were mainly of French-Canadian descent, but Italians immigrated to the U.S. as a result of economic depression in the 1880s.
 A few hundred came to Barrington and worked at the brickyard, and their descendants make up a significant portion of the town population.
 Barrington's population grew from 850 in 1850 to 3,697 in 1920, mirroring overall trends in Rhode Island.
 Clay deposits began to deplete in 1900, and brickmaking operations ceased by 1930.

-The construction of a railroad between Bristol and Providence in 1855 allowed residents to commute to Providence, resulting in an increasingly suburban atmosphere.
+The construction of a railroad between Bristol and Providence in 1855 allowed residents to commute to Providence, resulting in an increasingly suburban milieu.
 The railroad led to the creation of several manufacturing industries in West Barrington, such as O'Bannon Mill and Rhode Island Laceworks (which provided commercial firefighting services for the town).
 New public facilities were also constructed during this period, such as a high school, town hall, and library.
 Developments catered to wealthy residents of urban areas who came to Barrington in the summer for its location near the shore, such as the Barrington Yacht Club and Rhode Island Country Club.